matheusmogi/genius-ai/README.md

 - `GROQ_API_KEY` → Used By `langchain_groq.ChatGroq`
 - `OPEN_AI_API_KEY` → Used By `langchain_openai.ChatOpenAI`
 - `ANTHROPIC_API_KEY` → Used By `langchain_anthropic.ChatAnthropic`

+RAG / Vector Store:

+- `VECTORSTORE_DIR` → Optional.
+Directory Path For Chroma Persistence (Default: `.chroma`).
+Mount As A Volume In Docker For Reuse.

 Authentication (Supabase):